salmmanfred/ccdb/readme.md

 ```

-## Differance between Bcore and Acore
+## Differance between BCore and ACore
 Core is mutli threaded and does not work very efficiently with big amount of text
-Bcore is the old algorithm for making the text
+BCore is the old algorithm for making the text
-Their names are Acore: Banana core, Bcore: Olive core
+Their names are ACore: Banana Core, BCore: Olive Core
-Bcore is faster than Acore but Bcore is just weird
+BCore is faster than ACore but BCore is just weird

+## UI
+There is an issue where the keyboard things get really slow when using the ui
+Try to not use them at the same time

 # Multi threading
-If you want to use multi threading you have to use Acore
+If you want to use multi threading you have to use ACore
-Using more than 2 threads is not really recomended
 The amount of threads cannot be odd
 If you have more threads than lines the program will crash